 Dissolving the Trust

 You normally cannot undo an irrevocable trust after you've set it up.
-But because ongoing premiums must be paid to keep the life insurance policy in effect, all you'd have to do if you wanted to cancel the trust is stop making payments for the premiums.
+But because ongoing premiums must be paid to keep the life insurance policy in effect, all you'd have to do to cancel the trust would be to stop making payments for the premiums.
 The trust would then become an empty vessel when the policy lapses.